Want to know if you’ve been Pinterest spam blocked and what to do if you have? This practical guide will walk you through everything you need to know.

 Starting out on Pinterest can be intimidating when you’re not sure exactly what to do.
 You really need your posts to translate into blog views and a really easy-to-use guide.

-It’s important to follow Pinterest’s rules to avoid being suspended.
+In short: it’s important to follow Pinterest’s rules to avoid being suspended.

-Steps to Get Unblocked on Pinterest
+How to Get Unblocked on Pinterest

 Recheck Your Pinterest Account and Settings